alexsyeo/text-aura/_pages/about.md

 Lex Sensei's mission is to bridge the gap between traditional language learning and conversational fluency.
 Existing langauge learning apps often fall short in this area, leaving learners with a gap in their ability to communicate naturally.
 Lex Sensei was born out of the need for a solution that goes beyond rote memorization and grammar drills, focusing instead on practical, real-life conversations.

-Leveraging cutting-edge AI, Lex Sensei provides a seamless and interactive experience to help you improve your Korean speaking skills in real-life scenarios.
+Leveraging cutting-edge AI, Lex Sensei provides a seamless and interactive experience to help you improve your language speaking skills in real-life scenarios.
 Whether you’re a beginner or looking to refine your conversational abilities, the app is designed to meet you where you are and take you to the next level.

 ## Get Involved